 Do you currently own a successful business that kicks off lots of profit, but the cost of capital prevents you from growing to new locations?
 If so, you may want to consider creating a franchise operation to help increase your business presence cheaply.
+It is important to understanding the Franchise Process.
 To do this, you will need a franchising agreement, and often a state level franchise registration process is required.
 A franchising agreement can help you rapidly expand your business model into new markets, locally or nationally, and still give you certain managerial controls over your business.
 Or better still – reap more profits for less at-risk capital.
 Franchising a business can also greatly leverage your annual profits per dollar of invested capital.
 Remember, so many startup businesses fail, and they do so because their business model is not viable, either for lack of capital, or insufficient market penetration.
 If you have taken the time and created a business model that is profitable and sustainable – consider franchising that model to grow your business.

 Preparing your business for a franchising future can be a very complex process.
 A series of contractual agreements will need to be drafted.
 These agreements will protect your intellectual property, business secrets, and formative requirements imposed on the franchisees, and also explain the royalties you will receive from the franchisees.
 Often, the model requires pooled purchasing agreements for materials, supplies, and advertising standards.

 Over time, the more locations that develop, the more valuable your franchise becomes because of name recognition.
 Companies like Subway, Pizza Hut, and McDonald’s are just a few successful franchise operations that began on a small scale and then rapidly expanded into multinational entities.
 If you are interested in taking your business to the next level you will want to call the Strong Law Firm.
 We have significant experience in helping business clients protect, grow, and succeed.